Now FDA-cleared for CLL, Multiple Myeloma, and B-ALL

 MRD testing is recommended by clinical practice guidelines

-MRD assessment is recognized as an essential metric to inform and enhance treatment decisions throughout treatment in a growing number of lymphoid malignancies.[3-5] International clinical practice guidelines recommend assessing MRD at multiple time points during treatment and maintenance in both multiple myeloma and ALL, and include NGS as a testing method option.[3-5]
+MRD assessment is recognized as an essential metric to inform and enhance treatment decisions throughout treatment in a growing number of lymphoid malignancies.[4-7] International clinical practice guidelines recommend assessing MRD at multiple time points during treatment and maintenance in CLL, multiple myeloma, and B-ALL, and include NGS as a testing method option.[4-7]

 Adaptive is committed to helping you apply the power of highly advanced and ultra sensitive MRD detection and monitoring in your practice.
 With positive private payer coverage decisions in addition to Medicare coverage, access to clonoSEQ has expanded to over 200 million people.